UPC-GameEngines-BCN-2025/AmberinoEngine/README.md

-# GameEngineTemplate
+# Amberino Engine
-VS CMake Template for building a Game Engine
+Building a game engine for engines class by Sofia Liles